secretstartups/handbook/content/handbook/people-group/talent-assessment.md

 Team members identified as key talent must be assessed at minimum Performing and Growing (Box 4) in the [Talent Assessment process](#the-performancegrowth-potential-matrix).

-The only exception is for newly promoted individuals that fall into “Developing” Performance and “Developing” Growth Potential due to time and experience in their new role.
+The only exception is for newly promoted individuals that fall into "Developing" Performance and "Developing" Growth Potential due to time and experience in their new role.
 Although Performance and Growth Potential are a consideration in the Key Talent selection process, they are not the only criteria used to determine the designation and should not be used in isolation.
 It is important to look holistically at the Key Talent Criteria outlined above when determining who qualifies as Key Talent on your team.

 "Too new to rate" team members can be considered key talent but this would be an exception.
 In order for a "too new to rate" team member to be identified as key talent they must have specialized skills that drive a significant impact to business results.

 Below are a few examples to help managers think through Key Talent designations as they relate to Performance and Growth Potential:

-1. A team member that has a performance assessment of “Exceeding” is not automatically indicated as Key Talent.
-Perhaps they are doing exceptionally well in their role, but the impact on the business would not be considered “critical” if they were to leave.
+1. A team member that has a performance assessment of "Exceeding" is not automatically indicated as Key Talent.
+Perhaps they are doing exceptionally well in their role, but the impact on the business would not be considered "critical" if they were to leave.
 1. A team member that is new to the role due to recent promotion and still "Developing" could be identified as Key Talent if they work in an area of the business that is highly specialized and critical to the success of key results at the company.

 *Note: Intentionally hoarding knowledge is in direct conflict with our [transparency value](/handbook/values/#transparency) and is viewed as a performance issue as we measure performance based on alignment with our values.*